DimitriPalmer22/Studio-Docs/Projects/Summer Project/Level Design/08-14 LD Philosophy Shift.md

 To keep the level design consistent and intentional, we'll use some specific vocabulary to describe the levels.
 This will help us communicate better about the levels and their design.

 - *Immediate Playable Area* - This is the space on the ground in which you, the level designer, intend for the bulk of the combat to take place.
 Ideally, these are open spaces that allow the player to fight the enemies.
+- *Background Playable Area* - This is the space in the level where the player *can* walk around in, but is ONLY intended for decoration and set-dressing.
+There should be a clear separation between the immediate playable area and the background playable area.
+- *Inaccessible Back*
 - *Vista* - A point in the level where the player can see a large portion of the level.
 Typically, we use these to view the *immediate playable area* so that the player can understand the space before they enter it.
 - *Enemy Wave* - A group of enemies that spawn together at the same time.
 Right now, each of the rooms only has 1 enemy wave, but there ***will*** be more.